Three in 10 ambulance patients waiting at least 30 minutes for A&E handover

 More than 10,000 patients were kept waiting for more than an hour.

-Around three in 10 patients arriving by ambulance at hospitals in England are waiting at least 30 minutes to be handed over to A&E teams, higher than at any point during last winter, figures show.
+Around three in 10 patients arriving at hospitals in England by ambulance are waiting at least 30 minutes to be handed over to A&E teams, with health chiefs warning the situation is leading to deaths.

-Some 22,883 delays of half an hour or longer were recorded across all hospital trusts in the week to November 20.
+Some 22,883 delays of half an hour or longer were recorded across all hospital trusts in the week to November 20, new figures show.

 This was 29% of the 79,076 arrivals by ambulance.